-Set goals.
+2.Set goals.
 When you're depressed, you may feel like you can't accomplish anything.
 That makes you feel worse about yourself.
 To push back, set daily goals for yourself.

-Exercise.
-Exercise temporarily boosts feel-good chemicals called endorphins.
+3. Exercise.
+It temporarily boosts feel-good chemicals called endorphins.
 It may also have long-term benefits for people with depression.
-Regular physical activity seems to encourage the brain to rewire itself in positive ways, Cook says.
+Regular exercise seems to encourage the brain to rewire itself in positive ways, Cook says.

-Although nothing is definitive, Cook says there's evidence that foods with omega-3 fatty acids -- such as salmon and tuna -- and folic acid -- such as spinach and avocado -- could help ease depression.
+Although nothing is definitive, Cook says there's evidence that foods with omega-3 fatty acids (such as salmon and tuna) and folic acid (such as spinach and avocado) could help ease depression.

 What can you do?
 Start by making some changes to your lifestyle.
 Go to bed and get up at the same time every day.
 Try not to nap.
 Take all the distractions out of your bedroom -- no computer and no TV.
 In time, you may find your sleep improves.

-Take on responsibilities.
+6. Take on responsibilities.
 When you’re depressed, you may want to pull back from life and give up your responsibilities at home and at work.
 Don't.
-Staying involved and having daily responsibilities can work as a natural depression treatment.
+Staying involved and having daily responsibilities can help you maintain a lifestyle that can help counter depression.
 They ground you and give you a sense of accomplishment.

 The next time you're feeling terrible about yourself, use logic as a natural depression treatment.
 You might feel like no one likes you, but is there real evidence for that?
 You might feel like the most worthless person on the planet, but is that really likely?
 It takes practice, but in time you can beat back those negative thoughts before they get out of control.

-Do something new.
+9. Do something new.
 When you’re depressed, you’re in a rut.
 Push yourself to do something different.
 Go to a museum.
 Pick up a used book and read it on a park bench.
 Volunteer at a soup kitchen.
 Take a language class.